misko02/Comparison-Tool/Flask-API/README.md

 ## File Structure
 ```
 |- interfaces – interfaces for application
-|- models – model classes for aplication
-    |- DTOs – records used for objects sent by and to API
 |- services – utility classes used as services in application
 |- tests – Unit tests
 | Dockerfile – Dockerfile to containerize APi